DaNiKhan-GbR/DaNiKhan-V-Window/README.md

 ## About

-DaNiKhan Virtual Window is a library that allows the easy creation of virtual reality applications that don't require the user to own a headset or other specialized hardware.
+DaNiKhan Virtual Window (Dnkvw) is a library that allows the easy creation of virtual reality applications that don't require the user to own a headset or other specialized hardware.
 The resulting application takes the users head movement into account to create a depth effect.
 For this to work the user only needs a standard webcam.

 This library exposes a [C](https://danikhan-gbr.github.io/DaNiKhan-V-Window/documentation/c-api.html) and a [C++](https://danikhan-gbr.github.io/DaNiKhan-V-Window/documentation/cpp-api.html) Interface.